google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Temperature is measured in something called degrees.
 No, not the degree you get from college!
 A temperature degree is marked by a little symbol beside the amount that indicates the temperature, like this: 45°.

 There are two different scales for measuring temperature: Celsius and Fahrenheit.
-When reading a thermometer, the primary thing to see is which scale is getting used.
+When reading a thermometer, the primary thing to see is the scale used.
 Why is that this important?

-There are big differences between the scales. each day that’s 28°C would be very warm outside, but each day that’s 28°F would be very cold!
+There are significant differences between the scales.
+Each day that’s 28°C would be very warm outside, but each day that’s 28°F would be freezing!

 Increments

-Most thermometers use marks and an arrow, or a liquid that rises up to a line, to point out the temperature.
-So it should be easy to read, right?
+Most thermometers indicate the temperature using marks and an arrow or a liquid rising to a line.
+So they should be easy to read.
 Just look where the arrow is pointing or which line the liquid reaches.
 Well, it is not always that straightforward.

 Many thermometers don’t have single digits listed on them.
-If they did, thermometers would be incredibly large! to form the smaller, thermometers often show only the fives or tens marks on the thermometer.
+If they did, thermometers would be incredibly large!
+To form the more petite, thermometers often show only the fives or tens marks on the thermometer.

 These are called increments.
 Between these increments are little lines that represent the smaller numbers.
-So, the primary step is to seem at the numbers and determine what increments the thermometer is using. once you say the increments aloud, are you counting by twos?
+So, the primary step is to look at the numbers and determine what increments the thermometer is using.
+Once you say the increments aloud, are you counting by twos?
 Fives?
-Tens? this may help get you started.
+Tens?
+This may help get you started.

 How to Read a Thermometer